All Episodes

 No kidding.

-I I had the good fortune of meeting you several years ago at the villages.
+I had the good fortune of meeting you several years ago at the villages.

 Pam Bondi is my friend, and my husband and I were there for some rally you were at.

-Uh, I guess it was for Pam, and um so I met you a few years ago.
+And so I met you a few years ago.

 But I want to call about this today.

-That said it was you were speaking about the breaking news on the part one and two with James O'Keefe and the terrorist threat and so forth.
+My question is, I'm wondering how what I saw on YouTube that said it was you were speaking about the breaking news on the part one and two with James O'Keefe and the terrorist threat and so forth.

 I'm just wondering why we're not seeing that on Fox.

-You know, remember Fox is a news organization.
+You know, remember, Fox is a news organization.

 So we had the question that was brought up.